Reaching Indigenous Children & Youth For Christ

 Leaving there, we were welcomed to Pembina Bible Camp near Dapp for an awesome season of blessing.
 The facilities worked well for us as did swimming in the river.
 It was a great blessing to them and to us.
 This location featured great wiener roasts, a sheepdog named Madison (who brought an infestation of fleas one year) and lots of great wide games.

-Finally, we moved to the present location of Silver Meadows which we have enjoyed for about seven years.
-It has become our home and God has directed us to make that permanent as we are buying the property.
-The chapel is back in a tent for now and we have a great dining hall and playing field.
-Two cabins from Miquelon have even made the journey with us.
+Then, we moved to Silver Meadows near Barrhead which we enjoyed for about seven years.
+The chapel was in a tent for now and we had a great dining hall and playing field.
+Two cabins from Miquelon made the journey with us.
+Unfortunately the camp was purchased by another organization that could not long rent to us.

 History in British Columbia